 I’m sure it doesn’t surprise anyone that sugar destroys your teeth.
 The combination of sugar, saliva, and bacteria creates the perfect storm for tooth decay.
 Want to keep your teeth in your head and avoid expensive medical bills—cut the sugar.

 10. Sugar can cause significant mood and behavioral problems in children.

-Hopefully this list is enough to convince you that sugar isn’t just innocuous pretty white crystals.
+Hopefully this list is enough to convince you of the many reasons to give up sugar.
 Be sure to check out 6 Ways to Cut Sugar and Still Enjoy Food for some helpful pointers to get you going!